johnno1962/siteify/README.md

 WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This source includes a header file "sourcekit.h" from Apple's Swift Open Source distribution under Apache License v2.0
+This source includes a header file "sourcekit.h" from Apple's Swift Open Source distribution under Apache License v2.0 and a very old version of [canviz](http://www.ryandesign.com/canviz/) which allows you to render [graphviz](https://www.graphviz.org/) "dot" files of class inter-relationships in a web browser if you have `/usr/local/bin/dot` installed.